benjaminion/upgrading-ethereum-book/src/book.md

 1. Verification that the incremental Merkle tree algorithm is equivalent to a full Merkle tree construction.
 2. Verification that the bytecode was correctly generated from the Solidity source code, using the KEVM verifier.

-Just prior to the deployment of the contract, Franck Cassez of ConsenSys performed some further work as described in his paper, [Verification of the Incremental Merkle Tree Algorithm with Dafny](https://arxiv.org/pdf/2105.06009.pdf), and [GitHub repository](https://github.com/ConsenSys/deposit-sc-dafny).
+Just prior to the deployment of the contract, Franck Cassez of Consensys performed some further work as described in his paper, [Verification of the Incremental Merkle Tree Algorithm with Dafny](https://arxiv.org/pdf/2105.06009.pdf), and [GitHub repository](https://github.com/ConsenSys/deposit-sc-dafny).
 This goes further than Runtime Verification's work by fully mechanically verifying the incremental Merkle tree algorithm, using the Dafny formal verification language.

 ##### Deployment